 As a courtesy, LIS makes available some datasets and databases that provide country-level indicators that might be useful to our microdata users and other comparative researchers.
 These have been compiled by various LIS staff and other scholars, including past LIS Visiting Scholars.

 Codebooks and other details about these compilations – including required citation guidelines – are included for each, and we urge you to review these if you make use of these resources.
 We also urge you to contact the producers of these data directly if you have questions.

 Note: If you have a dataset or database containing country-level variables that might be of use to LIS researchers, please contact us.
 We would be happy to lodge your data on our website!

-OECD Database on Household Income Distribution and Poverty, including a set of main poverty and inequality indicators, as well as disposable household income by various breakdowns
+13. OECD Income Distribution Database (2013) includes a set of poverty and inequality measures, as well as average and median disposable income and other related indicators.

 14. Comparative Welfare Entitlements Dataset (2013), assembled by Lyle Scruggs, Detlef Jahn, and Kati Kuitto, provides systematic data on institutional features of social insurance programs in 33 countries spanning much of the post-war period.
 Data are provided for unemployment insurance, sickness insurance, and standard and minimum pensions; indicators include replacement rates, eligibility criteria, and coverage.